 We recommend that you take Total Health for at least 90 days to combat BPH and restore prostate health.
 Total Health will restore prostate health naturally, as well as safeguard you against future prostate disease.

-Total Health for the Prostate is a high quality, fast working, and effective all-natural prostate supplement.
+Total Health for the Prostate is a high-quality, fast working, and effective entirely natural prostate supplement.
 It works as effectively as pharmaceutical products to alleviate symptoms and reduce prostate volume and size.

 However, the critical difference is that Total Health uses all-natural ingredients.
 As such, patients do not experience nasty side effects.